sarapapi/hearing2translate/manifests/acl6060-short/README.md

 - On subsequent runs, new records will be appended to the existing manifest.

 ## Expected Output
-The process generates 416 audio files and 7 En-to-X manifest files.
-Target translations are provided for German, French, Portuguese, and Chinese.
+The process generates 416 audio files for 4 En-to-X manifest files (German, French, Portuguese, and Chinese).

 ```
 .